Meet Our Team

 Behaviour Analyst Associate

-Kate is a dedicated BCBA with more than a decade of experience working in the field of Applied Behaviour Analysis (ABA).
+Kate is a dedicated BCBA with more than a decade of experience in Applied Behaviour Analysis (ABA).
 She brings extensive expertise in clinical leadership, program development, and behaviour intervention.
 Kate’s approach to ABA is rooted in meeting clients and families where they are, collaboratively developing goals that are meaningful to the entire family, and ensuring she engages in assent-based practices that prioritize the dignity and autonomy of those she supports.

 Currently pursuing a Ph.D. in Clinical Psychology, Kate holds a Master of Education in Applied Behaviour Analysis from Arizona State University and an Organizational Behaviour Management Certificate from the Florida Institute of Technology.
 Her leadership style emphasizes collaboration, data-driven decision-making, and fostering a culture of continuous learning, positioning her as a catalyst for positive change in both client outcomes and team development.